 Povoa de Varzim is a popular beach destination much-loved by the Portuguese people.
-While appearing to be a modern resort, the history of this town goes way back.
+While the town may appear to be a modern resort, the history of this town goes way back.

 A popular stopping point on the Portuguese Coastal Camino de Santiago, archaeological finds including stone tools suggest that the Póvoa de Varzim area may have been inhabited as far back as 2,000 years ago.